The Truth Behind the Numbers: M&A Success in the AE Industry

 As someone deeply entrenched in M&A transactions, I have trouble accepting the high failure rate as gospel.
 If roughly 80% of acquisitions fail, why are there so many firms that use M&A successfully?
 How did Henry Kravis and Steve Schwartzman make all that money?

 Evidence to the Contrary, Part 2: Also, consider the impressive ascent in the ENR rankings of the three most active acquirers over the past two years: Bowman Consulting Group (21), IMEG (19), and Salas O’Brien (14).
-Each of these firms have grown into top quartile firms in the ENR 500 rankings[2] over the past decade plus using M&A as a catalyst in their growth.
-Not to mention other firms, such as, WSP, CHA and NV5, who have made M&A key to their growth over the past decade.
+Each of these firms has grown into a top quartile firm in the ENR 500 rankings[2] over the past decade using M&A as a catalyst in their growth.
+Not to mention other firms, such as WSPCHA, and NV5, who have made M&A key to their growth over the past decade.
 How do these success stories align with a purportedly abysmal success rate?

 Sage Advice from Another Highly Successful Businessperson: Rather than explaining these situations as exceptions to the rule, perhaps the answer is that the studies behind the statistics do not measure M&A as we know it within the AE industry.
 As Jeff Bezos stated in a recent interview, “When the data and anecdotes disagree, the anecdotes are usually right.”